LEEClab/Movement_Ecology_Brazil_1985-2015/README.md

 The data and code presented here is part and Supplementary Material of the article:

-Alves-Eigenheer et al. Challenges and perspectives of movement ecology research in Brazil.
+Alves-Eigenheer, M. et al. Challenges and perspectives of movement ecology research in Brazil.
 Submitted to Perspectives in Ecology and Conservation.

 Descrever melhor...